-- Ask the patient to sit comfortably with the affected arm relaxed at the side.
+- Ask the patient to sit or stand comfortably with their arm...

 Neer's test is a physical examination maneuver used to identify possible subacromial impingement syndrome.
 It is performed by the examiner passively elevating the patient's arm in forward flexion, with the patient's elbow extended and the palm facing down.
 This maneuver brings the greater tuberosity...